aleshaleksey/fansys23/02-base-rules.md

 4. Apply racial/template modifiers.
 5. If any stat is below 5, raise it to 5.

-The rules for point buy are (this is for the standard "24 point buy"):
+The rules for point buy are:

-1. Start with a blank sheet and 24 points.
+1. Start with a blank sheet and 23 points (see below for alternatives).
 2. Assign points in accordance with the cost table until all 6 stats are assigned and the remaining points are 0.
 If you end with unassigned points, those points are lost.

 The point cost for point buy is as follows.